jrlanglois/JRLCodingStandard/README.md

 ### Reasoning

-You definitely don't want to pick up source code and have to port it to an old compiler, only to waste of time fixing encoding.
+You definitely don't want to pick up source code and have to port it to an old compiler, only to waste time fixing encoding.

 ## Spelling